thunlp/OpenNE/README.md

     python -m openne --model SDnE --dataset coRA

-The simplest way to provide a Python list (as of --encoder-layer-list in SDNE and --hiddens in GCN) is to directly input it without space.
-You can also wrap the list in double quotes (") to input spaces.
-The following commands are the same:
+The way to provide a Python list (as of --encoder-layer-list in SDNE and --hiddens in GCN) is input each elements separated by spaces:

-    python -m openne --model sdne --dataset cora --encoder-layer-list [1000,128] python -m openne --model sdne --dataset cora --encoder-layer-list "[1000,128]" python -m openne --model sdne --dataset cora --encoder-layer-list "[1000, 128]"
+    python -m openne --model sdne --dataset cora --encoder-layer-list 1000 128

 #### General Options